 Comfort & Mobility

 The Microgravity offers average mobility and range of motion.
 Like other air-permeable models with polyester membranes, it does features some stretch, but is less than other jackets with similar construction.
-It will perform just fine for most outdoor pursuits; however, if mobility is a priority, we would look towards articulated models, like the Arc'teryc Zeta or the REI Co-op Stormbolt GTX.
+It will perform adequately for most outdoor pursuits; however, if mobility is a priority, we would look towards articulated models, like the Arc'teryc Zeta or the REI Co-op Stormbolt GTX.

 For being such a great jacket for general outdoor pursuits, it is a little bit of a shame that Outdoor Research didn't raise the lower-hand pockets a little bit more or remove them altogether.
-Our testing team loved the two chest, Napoleon style pockets, but the lower hand pockets weren't our favorite.
+Our testing team loved the two chest, Napoleon-style pockets, but the lower hand pockets weren't our favorite.

-They were inaccessible with a backpack on, but were low enough profile that they didn't really pinch much under a backpack.
+They were inaccessible with a backpack on but were low enough profile that they didn't really pinch much under a backpack.
 However, they aren't as well-positioned or designed as other models that are meant for backpacking, hiking, mountaineering, or ski touring.

 Weighing in at 14.5 ounces, this model is slightly heavier than average.
-However, you get a ton of performance benefits for only 2-3 ounces of weight.
-Compared to a majority of models that are only a few ounces lighter, the Microgravity is far more stormyworthy and durable — all while offering above-average breathability and a nice feel.
+However, you get a ton of performance benefits for only 2-3 ounces of additional weight.
+Compared to a majority of models that are only a few ounces lighter, the Microgravity is far more storm worthy and durable — all while offering above-average breathability and a nice feel.
 These are all trade-offs we think most people will find worthy if they're shopping for an all-around jacket.

 The Microgravity compresses nicely into its left lower-hand pocket, which doubles as a stuff sack and offers a clippable carabiner loop.
 The Microgravity's pocket is a pretty tight fit, which all of our testers loved; this is because we don't actually use the stuff pocket that frequently, and when we do, it's nice to have it actually compress the jacket, even if it takes a little extra effort to stuff it in.